25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 This one is pretty simple, but another one of our favorites because our baby loves it.

-Here’s the new version of the one our baby really likes – it’s also held up perfectly for two babies!
+Here’s the new version of the one our baby really likes with lots of colorful toys – it’s also held up perfectly for two babies!

 17. Hold your baby in an outward position and walk or bounce